moussaka-crypto/Subnetto/README.md

 Can you use this freely?
-Yeah feel free to play around with the code.
+Yes feel free to play around with the code.
 Drop me a line if you find it useful.

 Nilusche Liyanaarachchi (c)